OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 - **`function`** [string]
-  - functional description, e.g. what it actually does, what problem it solves, for whom, under which conditions etc. so if you wish that someone finds & uses your okh specifically, e.g. for COVID-19-crisis response, include relevant keywords in this field\
+  - functional description, e.g. what it actually does, what problem it solves, for whom, under which conditions etc. so if you wish that someone finds & uses your OKH specifically, e.g. for COVID-19-crisis response, include relevant keywords in this field\
     optional: description of input, output and interfaces
 - `standard-compliance` [string]